-Renewable energies represent a significant opportunity to meet the world's energy needs while maintaining a viable environment for generations to come.
-The future electricity grid will feature millions of intermittent and distributed generation sources, will support a significant penetration of electric vehicles, and will give greater incentives and control to consumers to optimise their energy usage.
-It will also require an unprecedented level of automation, to self-manage, self-reconfigure and self-heal.
-This vision challenges the human-controlled, top down management style of the current grid which relies on the existence of few, predictable and rapidly adjustable fossil fuel generators.
-It calls for a fundamental paradigm shift in the way power systems are planned and operated, underpinned by a new generation of communication, control, data analytics, and optimisation technologies.
+In the future, the electricity grid will feature millions of intermittent and distributed generation sources, support many electric vehicles, and give greater incentives and control to consumers to optimise energy usage.
+It will require an unprecedented level of automation, to self-manage, self- reconfigure and self-heal.
+This vision challenges the human-controlled, top down management style of traditional grids, which relies on the existence of a few predictable and adjustable fossil fuel generators.